catseye/Quylthulg/tests/Quylthulg.markdown

 exhaustive, but provides a basic sanity check that the language I've designed here comes close to what I had in mind.

+Note that, until March 2019, the Quylthulg reference interpreter displayed the final result of running a Quylthulg program as a standard derived `show` representation of its internal Haskell data structure.
+After March 2019, it formats the result as a literal term in Quylthulg's concrete syntax.
+Such terms can be round-tripped: when treated as Quylthulg programs themselves, they will evaluate to themselves.
+(This is true in almost all cases.
+Discovering the one case where it is not true is left as an exercise for the reader.)

     -> Tests for functionality "Interpret Quylthulg Program"

 Integer expressions.